zdannar/resume/resume.md

 **_Company Impact:_**

-* Developed tools in PERL and Bash scripting languages for testing and development which increased both job performance and efficiency.
+* Developed tools in Perl and Bash scripting languages for testing and development which increased both job performance and efficiency.

 * Supported source changes to proprietary scripting language for MS SQL Server